1995 - 1996

 Sign InView Entries

-Above: Puschkinia scilloides libanotica in Bamboo planter, 26 April 2005
+Above: Puschkinia scilloides libanotica in Bamboo planter, the 26th April 2005

 Above left: Ilex aquifolium planted next door to Mahonia in the older wooden planter, just blooming the first time.
 Right: Petunia 'Orchid Mist' and Frillytunia, both grown by me.

-Left: Self sown Nicotiana, 23 August 2003 - there is no Bamboo at all!
+Left: Self sown Nicotiana, the 23th August 2003 - there is no Bamboo at all!
 A new Bamboo also died, without flowering!
 Anyway, I still name the box as the 'Bamboo-planter'.

 Above: Hanging baskets above the 'Bamboo planter'.
 Left: August 1999, in the planter the new Bamboo and Gladiolus, in the basket - Diascia, grown by me.
 Right: July 2003, a new Bamboo already dead!